prashant828/redux-example/README.md

+I created this work flow of redux. you can increment and decrement counter which will dispatch actions to update the state in store. you can store the result value of current counter which will be shown as a list below. you can delete stored list by clicking on list row. whole workflow is woriking on redux

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>